ProblemSolver2016/AI-Podcast-Generator/README.md

 Installation and Setup

-To set up and run the AI Podcast Generator, use the provided install_and_run.sh script for one-click installation.
+To set up and run the AI Podcast Generator, use the provided install.sh script for one-click installation.
 Steps

 Place install.sh in the same directory as podcastaiworking.py.